 Newborns need no extra water.
-Breast milk or infant formula generally will supply enough fluid.
+Breast milk or infant formula generally will supply enough fluid to meet their needs.

 If your child is sick with mild diarrhea or vomiting, keep breast-feeding if you are nursing.
 Breast-feeding helps prevent diarrhea, and your baby may recover quicker.
 If you are using formula, make it full strength unless your health care provider gives you different advice.

-- If your baby is a newborn (under 3 months old) and has diarrhea.
+- Your baby is a newborn (under 3 months old) and has diarrhea.

-- If you see signs that your child may be getting dehydrated: dry lips, mouth, and tongue; no tears when crying; no wet diaper for 3 hours; or faster than usual heartbeat.
-Signs of more serious dehydration include sunken eyes or fontanelle (the soft spot on top of the head) or being much less active or attentive than usual.
+- You see signs that your child may be dehydrated, such as dry lips, mouth, and tongue; no tears when crying; no wet diaper for 3 hours; or faster than usual heartbeat.

-- If fever and diarrhea or vomiting continues for more than 24 hours.
+- Fever and diarrhea or vomiting continues for more than 24 hours.

 On the other hand, diarrhea in babies usually does not last long.
 Most often, it is caused by a virus and goes away on its own, or is a temporary response to a change in the baby’s (or a breast-feeding mother’s) diet.